HiveDesk

 Payroll Processing

 Accurate time records are essential for payroll processing.
-Employees must ensure that all time entries for the pay period are submitted and approved by [day/time] before payroll is processed.
+Employees must ensure that all time entries for the pay period are submitted and approved by [deadline] before payroll is processed.
 Failure to submit accurate time records may delay payroll and result in corrective actions.

 Prohibited Actions